jelix/jelix/testapp/README.md

 ====================

 - install [Virtual box](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/downloads.html)
-- go into the testapp/vagrant/php7 or  testapp/vagrant/php56 directory and
+- go into the testapp/vagrant/ directory, then in one of its sub-directory, depending on which PHP version you want to launch tests : php7.0, php7.1 or php5.6.
-  launch the vagrant virtual machine
+  Then you can launch the vagrant virtual machine

 ```
-cd testapp/vagrant/php7
+cd testapp/vagrant/php7.0
 vagrant up
 ```